 Planning is key with Crohn's

 First, find a planner that works for you.
 There are many productivity planners out there now, but many aren’t realistic systems for patients with a chronic illnesses like Crohn’s.
-I even created a journal system specifically designed for patients with chronic illness to not only track their health, but also be more productive and focused on their jobs.

 No matter what planning system you use, it’s important to follow it as best you can.
 There are going to be times when life or your Crohn's will throw you off track, but it’s important to get back on that track as soon as possible.
 After a flare, hospital stay, or any other disruption of life Crohn's throws at you, it’s important to not let it derail you for too long.